 Motor Accidents Compensation Scheme

-The CTP Insurance scheme in the Northern territory is referred to as the Motor Accidents Compensation (MAC) Scheme.
-CTP insurance is regulated under the Motor Accidents (Compensation) Act and is administered by the Territory Insurance Office (TIO) on behalf of the Northern Territory Government.
+The CTP Insurance scheme in the Northern Territory is the Motor Accidents Compensation (MAC) Scheme.
+CTP insurance is regulated under the Motor Accidents (Compensation) Act and administered by the Territory Insurance Office (TIO) on behalf of the Northern Territory government.

-The scheme is funded by motor vehicle owners, through a contribution when they register their Northern Territory vehicle.
-When a vehicle is registered in the Northern Territory, CTP insurance is included in the registration fee.
+The scheme is funded by motor vehicle owners, through a contribution when they register their NT vehicle.
+When a vehicle is registered in the Territory, CTP insurance is included in the registration fee.

 If you or the person driving your NT registered vehicle is involved in a crash interstate, and deemed to be at fault, the MAC scheme will indemnify you.
-That is, TIO will cover the costs of personal injuries sustained by a third party.
+This means TIO will cover the costs of personal injuries sustained by a third party.

 The TIO may have the right of recovery against the driver for all monies paid to the injured third party, as a result of a crash where the driver was charged with a serious driving offence.

-Motor vehicle registration in the Northern Territory is controlled by the Motor Vehicle Registry (MVR), under the NT Department of Transport.
+Motor vehicle registration in the NT is controlled by the Motor Vehicle Registry (MVR), under the NT Department of Transport.

-The Motor Vehicle Registry sends a renewal notice out five weeks before registration expires.
+- The Motor Vehicle Registry sends a renewal notice out 5 weeks before registration expires

-Light vehicle registration inspections are conducted at five years, ten years and then annually.
-In NSW these checks are done after five years and then annually.
+- Light vehicle registration inspections are conducted at 5 years, 10 years and then annually.

-From 1 July 2013, light vehicles (a gross vehicle mass (GVM) of 4.5 tonnes or less) in the NT no longer need to display a registration sticker, as is the case in NSW.
+Since 1 July 2013, light vehicles (a gross vehicle mass (GVM) of 4.5 tonnes or less) in the NT do not need to display a registration sticker.
 All heavy vehicles (GVM greater than 4.5 tonnes, including trucks, semi-trailers, public buses and road trains) are still required to display a registration sticker.